ansible/workshops/exercises/ansible_f5/4.1-tower-job-template/README.md

 The BIG-IP host `f5` in the inventory will have variables assigned to it with the respective values.
 Our playbook will refer to these inventory varibales later in the lab.
   ![host link](images/host.png)

-8. Click on `Workshop Inventory` on the top to return to inventoy then click on the button labeled :guilabel:`Groups` Click on the Group `webservers`, and then click on the button labeled :guilabel:`Hosts`.
-You will see two hosts: `host1` and `host2`
+8. Click on `Workshop Inventory` on the top to return to inventoy, then click on the button labeled :guilabel:`Groups`.
+   Click on the Group `webservers`, and then click on the button labeled :guilabel:`Hosts`.
+You will see two hosts: `host1` and `host2`.
    Click on `host1`, and you will see the variables assigned to it with the respective values.
    ![host link](images/server1.png)